rajeshwarin2111/dbt-inventory-logistics-kit/README.md

 ## 🔥 Final Note

-This project demonstrates how **modern data teams design analytics layers using dbt** to convert raw operational data into actionable insights.
+This project demonstrates how **modern data teams design scalable analytics systems using dbt** to transform raw operational data into actionable insights.